How to Use Communications to Manage Life and Work on the Road

 Luckily the long-distance rates aren’t very expensive at approximately two cents per minute to call a land line (cell phone rates vary by country) with no connection fees.
 Calls to toll-free numbers are free even if you are in a different country; I’ve found this handy on many occasions, as it’s not always possible with a telephone to place overseas calls to toll-free numbers.

-I am a fan of Skype and I find that a $14 recharge can last months, despite making regular calls (for business and pleasure) to numbers around the world.
+I am a fan of Skype and I find that a $25 recharge (check current costs) can last months, despite making regular calls (for business and pleasure) to numbers around the world.

 Alternately if you don’t have an internet connection available for making calls, you can purchase a long-distance phone card and use a local phone to make calls.
 Availability and costs vary, but long-distance rates are usually a few cents per minute and phone cards are quite common—often available at convenience stores.